omkarlanghe/node-js_RESTfulAPIs/README.md

 # 03_passportOAuth/passport
 This API is created for OAuth2.0 implementation.
 This API generates the token for API authentication.
 It uses passport library and Basic Strategy.

+# 04_UserCredendialUsingPassport
+This API implements ClientCredential Flow using passport library.
+It uses Basic Strategy